tp-link-extender/revival-archive/src/routes/about/+page.md

 # About

 <div in:fade|global class="content">
-<ins>The Revival Archive is dedicated to keeping track of active and defunct old brickbuilding private servers.</ins>
+<ins>The Revival Archive is dedicated to keeping track of active and defunct old Roblox private servers.</ins>

 We also review revivals on specific features such as: